 As you rank your opportunities, prioritize them using subjective and objective data.
-There is a fine distinction between the voice of the organization and the real numbers behind the feelings: the areas where these two data sects intersect will be integral points of prioritization.
+There is a fine distinction between the voice of the organization and the real numbers behind the feelings: the areas where these two data sets intersect will be integral points of prioritization.

-2 - FORM
+2 - Form

 3 - FOCUS

-Focus references the process of sitting down with key stakeholders to present the opportunity and possible COAs.
+Focus is the process of sitting down with key stakeholders to present the opportunity and possible COAs.
 Discussion of the proposed changes should lead to a cooperative effort to define the best COA moving forward.
 Voicing ideas, listening and collaborating to address reservations associated with the proposed changes are significant parts of the process.